Editorial Board article

 The following sections constitute the journal profile:

-The section is, as a rule, divided into two sub-sections.
-The first one publishes promising hypotheses called upon to create the journal field of discussion; the second one deals with authored programs and projects of teaching language and literature at higher and secondary school.
-Research materials of both sub-sections can match other topics published on the journal site in case they are considered interesting for the academic community.
+The section publishes promising scientific hypotheses in the field of literary studies and linguistics, called upon to create the journal field of discussion as well as author's projects of teaching language and literature at university and school.
+Research materials can match other topics published on the journal site in case they are considered interesting for the academic community.

 - Problems of Modern Linguistics

-The section publishes articles on urgent issues of modern linguistics, and specifically: theory and history of the language, psycholinguistics and linguocognitology, communicative studies and corpus linguistics, and theory and practice of text and discourse analysis.
+The section publishes articles on urgent issues of modern linguistics, and specifically: theory and history of the language, linguocognitology and communicative studies, lexicography and corpus linguistics, as well as on questions of linguistic investigation of text and discourse.
 Special focus is given to conceptual works presenting the results of fundamental research developing the theory and methodology of urgent areas in linguistics.

 - Trajectories of the Literary Process of the 20th – early 21st Centuries